jepersson/P5-enron/final_project/submission_questions.md

 Parameter tuning is the process of finding the optimal or good enough values for the input parameters the chosen model needs, excluding the target data set's features and labels.
-The method I used to initially tune the parameters for the SVM and Decision Tree models is called GridSearchCV and is provided in the sklearn library.
-GridSearchCV performs an exhaustive search over all combinations of the provided candidate parameter inputted and evaluates them using a specified measure, in this case the F1-value.
-The candidate values chosen and performance for the models can be seen here below.
+The method I used to initially tune the parameters for the SVM and Decision Tree models are called GridSearchCV and are provided in the sklearn library.
+GridSearchCV performs an exhaustive search over all combinations of the provided candidate parameter inputted and evaluates them using a specified measure, in this case, the F1-value.
+The candidate values that were chosen and performance for the models can be seen here below.

 ```python
 # Candidate parameters for the SVC(SVM) model used in GridSearchCV.